CCTC-team/CCTC_REDCap_Docker/README.md

 # CCTC_REDCap_Docker

-Copy and paste the www folder used for installation of redcap in CUH_REDCap_Docker folder.
+Copy and paste the www folder used for installation of redcap in CCTC_REDCap_Docker folder.